memerchik/life-game/README.md

 ## Changing the matrix size

 To change the matrix size change value of the input type nuber in the bottom of the page.
 The matrix will be automatically resized as soon as you change value of the input

+# Game logics

+## Cells rules

+### Cells populating rules

+1. When cell has 3 neighbours it becomes populated, and all 3 its neighbour cells become unpopulated unless they suit one of the cells staying rules

+## Cell